buccaneerai/note-window-consumer/performance/2023-04-13/Allergy/h.md

 Stuffy nose

 #### HPI
-The patient has been experiencing a stuffy nose, post nasal drip, cough with green gunky mucus, sore throat, and feeling tired for a couple of weeks.
-The symptoms get worse when the patient spends time outdoors, which is consistent with their history of allergy symptoms occurring during springtime.
-The patient has tried Benadryl and Claritin in the past with mixed results.
+The patient has been experiencing a stuffy nose, post nasal drip, cough, green mucus, sore throat, and tiredness for a couple of weeks.
+The symptoms seem to get worse when spending time outdoors and are consistent with past experiences during springtime.
+The patient has tried Benadryl and Claritin in the past, with Benadryl providing some relief but causing drowsiness.

 #### ROS
 - ent: [true] sinus congestion
+- respiratory: [true] cough
 - ent: [true] sore throat
 - constitutional: [true] tiredness
+- constitutional: [false] fever
+- respiratory: [false] difficulty breathing
 - cardiovascular: [false] chest pain
 - cardiovascular: [false] palpitations
 - gastrointestinal: [false] nausea
 - gastrointestinal: [false] vomiting
-- constitutional: [false] fever
 - constitutional: [false] chills
 - musculoskeletal: [false] muscle pain
 - musculoskeletal: [false] joint pain